Global Methodist General Conference

 First GMC Dallas

-""Unless the Lord builds the house, the builders labor in vain."
+"Unless the Lord builds the house, the builders labor in vain."
 (Psalm 127: 1) The Global Methodist movement is still being built by God, and we must listen to God's leading as we continue to establish the infrastructure upon which the ministry and witness will flourish. gave of themselves to help launch the Global Methodist Church, I have served as a General Conference delegate twice in a previous denomination and once in the Global Methodist movement.
 I am very aware of the mistakes of the past as well as the strong potential that God has for our future.
 My prayer for the Global Methodist movement focuses on creating an adequate structure for us to thrive in God's will and empower the local church to share the Gospel of Jesus Christ freely and joyfully.
 I currently serve as the pastor of First GMC Dallas as well as the presiding elder of the Dallas District.
 In addition, I have served on the Mid-Texas Connectional Council.
 On the global level, I co-lead and facilitate the Nehemiah Journey Church Revitalization Program for the Global Methodist Church.
 I have also served as a clergy mentor for Asbury's Women Thriving in Ministry Initiative.
 If I am blessed to serve as a General Conference delegate for our conference, I will work hard to build upon the work that was done in 2024.
 I will also intentionally mentor our newer delegates in the General Conference process.
 Finally, I will faithfully follow God's lead as He continues to build the Global Methodist movement."

 Jim Noble